1Blademaster/SiK-multipoint/README.md

 _Here is the official radio [SiK Repository](https://github.com/ArduPilot/SiK)_

+## Downloading the firmware

+If you don't want to build the firmware from scratch, you can download it from the [releases page](https://github.com/1Blademaster/SiK-multipoint/releases) on this repo.
+The files uploaded were built when I'm writing this (20/11/2025).

 ## Building the firmware

 You can very easily build the firmware by running the `run.bat` file in the terminal.
 This has been tested and works on Windows.
 If you are using Mac or Linux then you can run the docker commands within the `run.bat` file to build the firmware on your system.